RossPaterson/advent-of-code/2021/README.md

 for the first part but infeasible for the second.
 I used a cuboid splitting approach like many others, but as noted in the
 [Reddit thread](https://www.reddit.com/r/adventofcode/comments/rlxhmg/2021_day_22_solutions/)
-there is a subtle and much cleaner solution using signed cuboids.
+there is a subtle and much cleaner (but not faster) solution using signed cuboids.